shaannessy25/project-tracker/README.md

 - **Pages**: The application's pages are stored in the `app/pages` directory.
 The `app/pages/api` folder contains API routes used for server-side functionality.

+- **Lib**: Non-component, utility code used all over the app.
+Things like hashing passwords, checking JWT tokens, fetching data from the API, etc.

 - **Database**: The project utilizes Prisma as the ORM (Object-Relational Mapping) tool to manage database operations.
 The database is hosted on Railway, a database-as-a-service platform.

 - **Package Dependencies**: The project's `package.json` file contains the necessary dependencies and devDependencies for the application.
 Notable dependencies include Next.js, React, Prisma, Tailwind CSS, and TypeScript.